Ajay-kts0410/TSLA_Predictor/README.md

 ---

 ### ➡️ How to Run the Project

-*(This section is crucial for GitHub.
-You would fill in the commands here.)*

 1.  **Clone the repository:** `git clone [Your Repo URL]`
 2.  **Install dependencies:** `pip install -r requirements.txt` (assuming you create this file)